 }

-Example 6: API Relay (Using Symmetry)
+Example 6: Backend API Relay (Using RestRequest)

 @Request("/relay/weather")

-public RestResponse relayWeatherRequest() {
+public RestResponse relayWeatherRequest(CloseableHttpClient httpClient) {

-String targetUrl = "https://api.example.com/weather/today";
+String targetUrl = "https://internal-api.example.com/weather/today";

 try {